conda/conda-standalone/README.md

                                          `system` removes all files outside of that directory.
                                          Not recommended when multiple conda installations are on the system or when running on an environments directory.
-- `--remove-caches`: Remove all cache directories created by conda.
-This includes the `.conda` directory inside `HOME`/`USERPROFILE`.
+- `--remove-conda-caches`: Remove all cache directories created by conda.
+                           This includes the ~/.conda directory, the notice chache, and anaconda-client data.
 Not recommended when multiple conda installations are on the system or when running on an environments directory.
 - `--conda-clean`:   Run `conda --clean --all` to remove package caches outside the installation directory.
 This is only useful when `pkgs_dirs` is set in a `.condarc` file.
                      Not recommended with multiple conda installations when softlinks are enabled.